• Vne, IAS, TAS and BVDs

 Which also reminds me of a Waco that ended up on its back at CRQ because he landed with the brakes locked.
 Seems there is a peculiarity where, if the parking brake lever is out just a bit, every time you push the brakes in flight, maneuvering, you set them just a bit tighter.
 Happened to my dad and I in a Cessna 140 in Guatemala City when I was kid too, for the same reason.
 Caught the prop, but that was bad enough.

 Use of proper controls on the ground isn't just a good idea they teach you, BTW.
-The airline pilot we sold our Cub to put it on it's back taxiing downwind after landing.
+The airline pilot we sold our PA-12 Super Cruiser to put it on its back taxiing downwind after landing.
 Second stop on the way home to TX with it.
 But he restored it and it turned out just beautiful.
 One of my favorite aircraft.

 Here's the Twin Beech we fly now landing, at Flabob.

 Such pontificating as this usually ends with a statement to the effect that flying a taildragger is no more difficult than flying one with a nose wheel, just different.
 Bull.
-Yes, it is different, and it requires that you fly the aircraft, not just drive it.
-And that's a valuable ability even when you fly a nose dragger.
-It''s something worth your time and money to learn if you want to be an accomplished pilot.
+Yes, it is different, but it requires that you fly the aircraft, not just drive it.
+And that's a valuable ability even when you fly a nose dragger, too.
+It's something worth your time and money to learn if you want to be an accomplished pilot.
 Right up there with some glider and aerobatic experience--don't leave home without it.

 *From the NTSB (http://tinyurl.com/yj4ovx2)